tpoikela/fcc-stockchart/README.md

 # fcc-stockchart

-A stock chart app for showing realt-time stock data, done for FreeCodeCamp full stack projects.
+A stock chart app for showing historical stock data and trends, done for FreeCodeCamp full stack projects.

+The application is deployed on Heroku at (http://stockchartz.herokuapp.com).